supere989/patagontrace_localLLM/README.md

 ### Description

-Patagontrace is an AI-powered PCAP analysis utility accessible directly from your console.
-It facilitates in-depth and comprehensive analysis of PCAP files, utilizing the advanced capabilities of ChatGPT.
-The tool is designed with customizable prompts to address typical networking and troubleshooting use cases.
+Patagontrace provides AI-driven PCAP file analysis in your console, powered by ChatGPT.
+It includes customizable default prompts for common network troubleshooting, allowing users to adapt them to their specific scenarios.
+Additionally, the interactive session enables users to input their own prompts for tailored analysis.

 ### Dependencies